Al-Aswani

-The record of Ibn Salim's voyage survives only as excerpts in al-Maqrizi and al-Manufi.
-The excerpts of al-Maqrizi are quoted and abridged in Ibn Iyas.
+The record of al-Aswani's voyage survives only as excerpts in al-Maqrizi (d.
+1442) and al-Manufi (d.
+1527).
+According to Halm, the fact that al-Maqrizi, writing in the 15th century, had to refer to al-Aswani's work shows that no such similar journeys were undertaken from Egypt in the meantime.
+The excerpts of al-Maqrizi are quoted and abridged in Ibn Iyas (d.
+1522/4).
 The original complete work is lost.
-The Kitāb seems to have once circulated relatively widely, since it can be detected as a source in several works, such as that of Abu al-Makarim.
+Historian Yūsuf Faḍl Ḥasan opines that the Kitāb seems to have once circulated relatively widely, since it can be detected as a source in several works, such as that of Abu al-Makarim.
+Conversely, Halm considers that al-Aswani's work was not cited by earlier authors, indicating that it was never publicly circulated, instead being kept in the palace archives in Cairo for the first centuries of its existence.
 The Kitāb is still one of the most important sources on medieval Nubia.
 He describes the geography, history and contemporary political situation of the bilād al-Sūdān.
 He describes a quite centralized and prosperous Makurian state.
 Unlike many other Arab writers, he seems favourably disposed to the Christian kingdoms.